What to wear to the races: Sophisticated outfit ideas and dress code tips to help you shine on race day

 If your race day tickets are booked, it's time to get your outfit sorted.
 Often with codes of conduct to follow, finding the right outfit can seem like a tall order, so the earlier you start the better.
 If you've left it to the last minute, have no fear, we're here to help.
 The best dresses will have just the right width of shoulder strap to keep you cool, stylish, and well within the dress code parameters.
 While you might not find anything in your wardrobe to wear for the horse races, the good news is that when it comes to race day looks, they will often meet the criteria for what to wear to a wedding or a christening too - ensuring you'll be sorted for further summer events too.

 With big race days on the horizon, in the form of the Belmont Stakes in the US and Cheltenham races and Royal Ascot in the UK, stores are starting to fill up with summer occasion wear.
-From midi dresses and chic trouser suits to the most flattering jumpsuits, there is something for every style.
+From midi dresses and chic trouser suits to the best jumpsuits, there is something for every style.

 What to wear to the races